libretro/daphne/README.md

 Quick Source History to Initial Commit
 --------------------------------------
-This core was based on the "Original Source" as above which was released under GPL.
+This core was based on the "Original Source" as above, which was released under GPL.
 - Android was the first target system, and was the only supported system in the Initial Commit.
 - Original source was ported from using Android incompatible SDL1 to SDL2.
 - Then the source was prepared to be a standalone Android APK.
 A successful APK version was created but not released, as a Libretro core was thought to be the best mechanism for release.